Locally involutive semigroups: Introduction

 whose unit $P\ra \Gamma\Lambda(P)$ is an isomorphism for any object $P$ of $\B(S)\,$, and whose counit $\Lambda\Gamma(f)\ra f$ at a $*$-homomorphism $f:X\ra S$ is an isomorphism if and only if $X$ is a left involutive semigroup and $f$ is \'etale (Def.\ \ref{def:etale} and Prop.\ \ref{prop:lift}).

-In order to spell out the details of the adjointness $\Lambda\adj \Gamma$ some basic properties of $*$-semigroups (i.e.\ semigroups $X$ equipped with a unary operation $*:X\to X$ such that $x^{**}=x$ and $xx^*x=x$ for all $x\in X$) are developed which might be of independent interest.
-In the literature Nordahl-Scheiblich \cite{NS} define regular $*$-semigroups to be those $*$-semigroups for which $(xy)^*=y^*x^*$ holds for all $x,y\in X\,$.
-For consistency, the latter are herein called \emph{involutive semigroups} throughout, cf.\ \cite{BB}.
-For the purpose of this article, the more general relation $(xy)^*=(x^*xy)^*x^*$ defining \emph{left involutive semigroups} is the key notion, introduced by the second-named author \cite{F7}.
+Let us say that a $*$-semigroup is a semigroup $X$ equipped with a unary operation $*:X\ra X$ such that $x^{**}=x$ and $xx^*x=x$ for all $x\in X\,$.
+In order to spell out the details of the adjointness $\Lambda\adj \Gamma$ we shall develop some basic properties of $*$-semigroups which might be of independent interest.
+In the literature (cf.\ \cite{NS}) a regular $*$-semigroup is defined as a $*$-semigroup for which $(xy)^*=y^*x^*$ holds for all $x,y\in X\,$.
+For consistency, the latter are herein called \emph{involutive semigroups\/}, cf.\ \cite{BB}.
+The more general relation $(xy)^*=(x^*xy)^*x^*$ defines what we call a \emph{left involutive semigroup\/}, introduced by the second-named author in \cite{F7}.